GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/mappers.rst

 The *default* or the named recipe function is retrieved from the recipe library.

-A match requires that the primitive class *tagset* be a subset of the AstroData *tags* descriptor.
+A match requires that the *recipe_tags* be a subset of the AstroData *tags* descriptor.
 The *best match* is the one with the largest matching subset of the data's tags attribute.
-If two or more primitive classes return best matches with the same number of tags in their *tagset*, then the current algorithm will only return the first *best match* primitive class it has encountered.
+If two or more recipe libraries return best matches with the same number of tags in their *recipe_tags*, then the current algorithm will only return the first *best match* recipe library it has encountered.
 It is therefore very important to be specific with the *tagset* attributes to avoid such multiple match situation and to ensure only one true best match.

 The ``get_applicable_recipe()`` method returns this *best match* recipe function to the caller.
 This is a function object and is callable.